-In this issue: Q1 2015
+In this issue: Q2 2015

-On the cover: Information is power
+On the cover: Information = Power

 Paul Myles talks to William Mills of Atos about how intelligence techniques learned in the military were behind a winning bid for a landmark outsourcing mega-deal.
-Meanwhile, Chris Alder looks at how organisations are using business intelligence technology and Big Data to understand the customer.
+Intelligence expert John Ardis discusses the power of intelligence and counter intelligence in business.
+Todd Snelgrove examines how intelligence should guide our decisions about the value we seek to bring.
+Meanwhile, Chris Alder looks at the ways organisations are using business intelligence technology and Big Data to reveal customer insights.

-- Upfront Women in Sales: three inspirational women sales achievers talk about their careers and what it takes to succeed. - 6-7 Thought-Leaders - professionalism: Professor Neil Rackham explains why this new journal is important for the global sales profession. - 8-9 News - Women in Sales Awards winners; CEB to move Challenger beyond sales; new UK professional body launches. - Reflection Professor Mark Johnston explores the relationship between sales ethics and business performance. - 12-15 My Journey EMC's Andy Hough reflects on his path to leadership and the launch of the Association of Professional Sales. - Big Deal Paul Myles talks to William Mills of Atos about how accurate information is a key factor in winning bids. - Research Portsmouth Business School on KAM, compensation and e-selling; Paul Devlin explains how SAP is transforming its hiring process in MENA. - Theory Into Practice Can we learn anything about talent management from the competitive world of Formula 1? - 28-29 Buyers' Perspective Chris Alder talks to CIPS CEO David Noble and two industry buyers about how they see the sales profession. - 30-33 Leadership - Dr Javier Marcos-Cuevas & Dr Philip Squire discuss key transformational - 34-35 Key Account Management Does pharma truly understand KAM, asks Nick de Cent? - Technology Big Data and business intelligence are powerful allies in the sales process.
-Chris Alder investigates. - 38-39 Resources - Suggested reading and other helpful information sources. - 40-41 Databank - What does the global sales talent pool look like?
-We explore three key roles. - 42 What's On - Beth Rogers reports from the GSSI conference, plus upcoming events.
+- Themes Character and ethics: Do they affect performance positively?
+Business intelligence: the key to winning customers and eliminating competition.
+Research: how research drives professionalism.
+Snapshot -Sales spending in the US. - Upfront Women in Sales: Three inspirational women achievers talk about their careers and what it takes to succeed in sales. - Thought-Leaders the new professionalism: Professor Neil Rackham explains why this new Journal is important for the global sales profession. - 10-11 News Women in Sales Awards India, UK and USA: Toshiba TEC's new

+- development programme; sales leaders celebrate Journal launch: performance and coaching research. - Insight Bob Apollo on 12 Building Scalable Businesses: "Crossing the Chasm" revisited. - 13 APS News - New general manager for the Association; annual conference announced. - Reflection Character and ethics: Dr Fred Kiel outlines research that establishes the link between a leader's character and financial results; Professor Mark Johnston explores the relationship between sales ethics and business performance. - My Journey APS COO Andy 18-20 Hough talks about his path to leadership and the launch of www.journalofsalestransformation.com the Association of Professional Sales.

+- 22-25 Big Deal Paul Myles tin conversation with William Mills of Atos about how accurate information wins bids. - 26-28 Outside the Box Intelligence expert Dr John Ardis on the relevance of intelligence and counterintelligence for industry. - 29-31 Value Todd Snelgrove explores two practical strategies for communicating value to customers. - 32-39 Research Eight pages of the latest sales-related research: Portsmouth Business School on KAM, compensation and e-selling; Paul Devlin explains how SAP is transforming its hiring process in MENA; Jeremy Noad rounds up recent studies including research around sales

+- performance, pricing, ethics, coaching and leadership. - Key Account Management -Does pharma truly understand KAM. asks Nick de Cent? - 42-43 Theory Into Practice Can we learn anything about talent management from the competitive world of Formula 1? - Buyers' Perspective Paul Myles talks to CIPS CEO David Noble and two industry buyers about how they see sales. - Leadership Dr Javier Marcos-Cuevas and Dr Philip Squire discuss key transformational trends in selling. - Technology Big Data and business intelligence are powerful allies in the sales process.
+Chris Alder looks at how they're being used today.

+- 52-54 Strategy - Harvard Business School's Dr Frank Cespedes discusses aligning strategy and - 55-57 Sales Model - Challenging Challenger: Chris Alder on where this popular sales model is headed. - Resources Book reviews, 58-61 suggested reading, classic webinars and podcasts, consultancy services, and other helpful information sources, now expanded to four pages. - 62-65 Databank First-line sales managers and coaching: research infographic.
+The global sales talent pool: we explore three key roles. - What's On Beth Rogers reports from the GSSI conference, plus upcoming events.